Planet Interlude

 Since the last time I visited the Bear Lakes in 2021, humanity had expanded its power of vision a hundredfold.
 NASA’s launch of the James Webb Space Telescope (JWST) was awesome in its technical scope, miraculously flawless in its deployment, and unprecedented in its audacity.
 Its sensors could provide enough data for images to be constructed of stars and galaxies over 13 billion light years distant from our Earth.
 To what astonishing dimensions has the Eye of the universe developed!
 This new toy for astrophysicists promised to hugely advance our understanding of the origins of the universe, and the potential for life on other planets.
 However, it came with a hefty price tag of over 10 billion dollars, at a time when the U.S. economy was strained beyond its capacity, due to the pandemic and unbridled capitalism.
 Add to that the costs of all the research and development leading up to the project, as well as the combined achievements of the past, upon which this latest scientific triumph was built, and the sum was an astronomical proportion of humankind’s resources being devoted to seeing how far we can see.

-However, this noble scientific venture paled in comparison to the combined military expenditures of the world’s nations, which still dwarfed NASA’s budget by trillions of dollars.
-Unlike science’s forays into the great unknown, the only objective of this vast industrial-military development was to see how quickly we could all kill each other.
+For all its glorious human potential, this noble scientific venture still paled in comparison to the combined military expenditures of the world’s nations, which dwarfed NASA’s budget by trillions of dollars.
+Unlike science’s forays into the great unknown, the only objective of the global, industrial-military complex was to see how quickly we could all kill each other.
 You get what you pay for, I guess.
-I wondered what the scientists on those distant planets thought of us here on Earth, as they peered through something even better than our expensive playthings, observing and gathering data on our curious appetite for self-destruction.
+I wondered what the scientists on far, distant planets thought of us here on Earth, as they peered through something even better than our expensive playthings, observing and gathering data on our curious appetite for self-destruction.

 We’ve lost sight of the fact that that there is already a vast biosphere of amazing life forms all around us.
 For example, one very different class of beings is able to perform “superhuman” feats that we can only approach with a vigorous application of technology.
 They fly through the air, dive at high speeds against forces of gravity that would cause humans to pass out, and see accurately for miles (and at night!).
 They can outswim and capture fishes underwater, and navigate unerringly across hemispheres using magnetic geo-positioning processes we cannot begin to understand.
 They insulate themselves, and raise their young in sub-zero temperatures… completely with their own powers.
 Of course, I’m talking about birds, which do not need technology to master their environment: they are the superlative, self-replicating technology we try to emulate (at great expense!).